-Hamdan Foundation Participates In The 14Th ALECSO Conference Of Arab Ministers Of Education In Qatar
+Hamdan Foundation Participates in the 14th ALECSO Conference of Arab Ministers of Education in Qatar

-(MENAFN- Dubai PR Network) Dubai, UAE, 9 January 2025: Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences concluded its participation in the 14th ALECSO conference of Arab Ministers of Education.
+(MENAFN- Virtue mena) Dubai, UAE, 9 January 2025: Hamdan Bin Rashid Al Maktoum Foundation for Medical and Educational Sciences concluded its participation in the 14th ALECSO Conference of Arab Ministers of Education.
 The event, organized by Arab League Educational, Cultural and Scientific Organization (ALECSO) in collaboration with the Ministry of Education and Higher Education in Qatar and Qatar National Commission for Education, Culture and Science, was held in Doha from January 5 to 7, 2025.

 The conference witnessed high-level participation from ministers of education and representatives from Arab countries, alongside a distinguished group of experts and specialists in education.